The Silent Danger of Untreated Dental Infections

 • Insomnia

-• General feeling of unwellness
+• A general feeling of unwellness

 What health problems do dental abscesses cause?

-Meningitis: An inflammation of the membranes near the spinal cord and brain, meningitis can be triggered by not getting medical care for a tooth abscess before the infection spreads.
+Meningitis: An inflammation of the membranes near the spinal cord and brain; meningitis can be triggered by not getting medical care for a tooth abscess before the infection spreads.

 Jaw Infection: Just as a tooth infection can spread from the tooth to soft tissue in the mouth and throat, it’s also possible for the infectious bacteria to travel into the jawbone itself.
 In this case, swelling and tenderness are usually apparent.